emanuelelaface/USBtoC64/README.md

 ## Installation From Arduino IDE

 To install the code from the source file **USBtoC64.ino**, you will need the Arduino IDE.
 Ensure that the ESP32 board is installed, specifically the ESP32S3 Dev Module.
-The flag PAL is for C64 PAL / NTSC selection, the flag ISAMIGA is to select if it is AMIGA or ATARI.
+The flag PAL is for C64 PAL / NTSC selection.

 Additionally, the ESP32 USB HID HOST library is required.
 This library is not available in the official repository.
 You can download the ZIP file of the repository from [ESP32_USB_Host_HID](https://github.com/esp32beans/ESP32_USB_Host_HID).
 To install it, go to Sketch->Include Library->Add .ZIP Library in the Arduino IDE.